CityOfLosAngeles/best-practices/spatial-analysis-intro.md

 * Which streets are within 5 miles of the mall?
 * Which census tracts or neighborhoods are within a half mile of the rail station?

 Small buffers can also be used to determine whether 2 points are located in the same place.
 A shopping mall or the park might sit on a large property.
-If points are geocoded to various areas of the mall / park, they would show up as 2 distinct locations, when in reality, we consider them the same location.
+If points are geocoded to various areas of the mall/park, they would show up as 2 distinct locations, when in reality, we consider them the same location.

 We start with two point shapefiles: `locations` (Paunch Burger locations) and `homes` (home addresses for my 2 friends).
 The goal is to find out how many Paunch Burgers are located within a 2 miles of my friends.